top of page

 Step 2 Visit us

-Sounds obvious but you need to check if this is the right school for your child.
-Either come to our Open Evening and/or arrange an individual tour so you can see us during the working day.
+To help you decide whether we are the right place for your child either come to our Open Evening which is held in July each year and/or arrange an individual tour so you can see us during the working day.

 Step 3 Sit the Entrance Test